Mental Model

 Start Here

-Traversio is an SSH client library for four main jobs:
+Traversio is an SSH client library for these main jobs:

 - run remote commands